NIoSaT/WiFi_Reconnection_CovertChannel/README.md

 S. Zillien, S. Wendzel: *Reconnection-based Covert Channels in Wireless Networks*, in Proc.
 36th IFIP TC-11 International Information Security and Privacy Conference (*IFIP SEC 2021*), Springer, 2021 (in press).

-The full documentation will be made public in parallel to the camera-ready paper version in case of acceptance (for now, the details of the covert channels are only described in the submitted paper; we are happy to provide the paper via e-mail for now!).
+We present two covert channels that communicate by triggering artificial reconnections of WiFi nodes.
+The paper is still in press, but **we are happy to provide the paper via e-mail**!).
 The code was implemented by S. Zillien.

 ## Quick Start Guide